iTwin/viewer/packages/modules/cra-template-web-viewer/template/README.md

   - `imodelaccess:read` is part of the Visualization API.

-  - `imodels:read` is part of the iModels API.
+  - `imodels:read` is part of the iModels API, within Digital Twin Management.

-  - `realitydata:read` is part of the Reality Data API.
+  - `realitydata:read` is part of the Reality Data API, within Digital Twin Management.

 - The application will use the path of the redirect URI to handle the redirection, it must simply match what is defined in your client.